 - armclang.
 A compiler and integrated assembler based on modern LLVM and Clang technology.
 The armclang compiler supports GNU syntax assembly and the latest language standards, including C++17.
-It is highly compatible with source code originally written for GCC.
-It implements specifications including ANSI/ISO C and C++, ABI for the Arm architecture, ABI for the 64-bit Arm architecture, and Arm C Language Extensions (ACLE). - armlink.
+The compiler is highly compatible with source code originally written for GCC, and implements specifications including the following: - ANSI C - ISO C - · C++ - ABI for the Arm architecture - ABI for the 64-bit Arm architecture - Arm C Language Extensions (ACLE) - armlink.
 A linker that combines objects and libraries to produce an executable. - Arm C libraries.
 Runtime support libraries for embedded systems.
 These libraries include optimizations for performance and code density. - Arm C++ libraries.
 Libraries based on the LLVM libc++ project. - fromelf.
 An image conversion tool and disassembler. - armar.
 An archiver that enables you to collect sets of ELF object files together. - Arm Compiler for Embedded FuSa.
-(MDK-Professional edition only) A safety-qualified C/C++ toolchain that is suitable for developing embedded software for safety-critical markets including automotive, industrial, medical, railways, and aviation. - FuSa C libraries.
-(MDK-Professional edition only)
+A safety-qualified C and C++ toolchain that is suitable for developing embedded software for safety-critical markets including automotive, industrial, medical, railways, and aviation. - FuSa C libraries.